 - Use the nameservers provided by the website’s hosting provider so that the domain points to the right site.

 - Check the domain’s DNS records.
 The A record, in particular, is responsible for pointing the domain name to the IP address.
 Hostinger clients can do this via the DNS Zone Editor.

 - Renew the domain’s registration before its expiration date.
-Here is a graphic that shows the life cycle of a domain:
+The life cycle of a domain shows that:

 2. Test the Website via a Proxy Server

-The idea of this method is to check whether the DNS_PROBE_FINISHED_NXDOMAIN error occurs to all users or your browser only.
+This method helps check whether the DNS_PROBE_FINISHED_NXDOMAIN error occurs to all users or only your browser.

-If the website is accessible from other places, the DNS_PROBE_FINISHED_NXDOMAIN error likely occurs due to issues within your device or browser rather than the site itself.
+If the website is accessible from other places, this error is more likely due to issues within your device or browser than the site itself.
 The following sections will explore different solutions to fix this problem.